 You can feel good knowing that the company uses antibiotic-free chicken and the top-selling Chicken Super Nuggets meal contains 13g of protein and 5g of fiber.

 Some Little Spoon menu items in the Plates plan could include Mac and Three Cheese, Spinach and Cheese Ravioli, or the Turkey Taco Bowl.

 Another great option for vegetarian families is the Little Spoon organic toddler meal, Gluten-Free Cauliflower Gnocci with Veggie Marinara Sauce.
+With 4g of fiber and 6g of protein, this picky-eater favorite can help kids meet their daily requirements.
 Amazing!